The Sun Shines on Carnegie CenterDownload

 Accelerating Solar Development with PPAs

 The Carnegie Center Solar project was delivered in partnership with Ameresco under a power purchase agreement (PPA).
 Under the PPA contract, Ameresco designs, finances, builds, owns, operates and maintains the system.
 BXP agrees to host the system and purchase power generated by the system from Ameresco over the course of an initial 20 year term.
 Advantages of the PPA delivery model include no significant upfront costs to BXP, energy cost savings over the term and the ability to capture the indirect economic benefit of monetized federal tax credits.
-The System The solar canopy system at Carnegie Center has been designed to meet the highest standards for performance, safety, durability and aesthetics.
+The solar canopy system at Carnegie Center has been designed to meet the highest standards for performance, safety, durability and aesthetics.

 BXP worked closely with Ameresco and West Windsor Township through design development and permitting to implement solar canopy features commensurate with a Class A environment, including: water management, discreet siting of inverter/transformer equipment, clearances for the local fire department, powder-coated steel, high quality solar modules, integrated canopy lighting and a comprehensive landscaping plan.